s-j-pearce/Glossary-of-Tech-Terms/README.md

 How can velocity computations be meaningful when backlog item estimates are intentionally rough?
 The law of large numbers tends to average out the roughness of the estimates.
 ## Other Terms:
 ### Algorithm
 An algorithm is a list of rules to follow in order to solve a problem.
-Algorithms can perform calculations, data processing and automated reasoning tasks
+Algorithms can perform calculations, data processing and automated reasoning tasks.
+### Procedural
+Relating to an established or official way of doing something.
+### Pseudocode
+A detailed yet readable description of what a computer program or algorithm must do.
+Pseudocode is an informal high-level description of the operating principle of a computer program or other algorithm.